Emilyaxe/FLEX4IR/code/model/README.md

    * Inside `code/model/`, there is a `codegen-2B` folder.
    * Download the model weights from [Salesforce/codegen-2B-multi](https://huggingface.co/Salesforce/codegen-2B-multi) and place them in the `codegen-2B` directory.

+   * The fixed model is trained for 10 iterations using the non-sampled version of our method.
+The resulting checkpoint should be placed in the folder `code/model/checkpointSearch4sample`.

 2. **Install Dependencies**

    * Make sure you have Python installed, then install the required Python packages: